What is Starlink Direct to Cell & How Can Cell Boosters Help

 Even though terrestrial cell towers are very powerful and support voice, text, and data, they have their limitations.
 Broadcasted signals can only travel so far and are easily disrupted by obstacles, leaving many areas with little to no coverage.
 In many cases, indoor coverage is less than satisfactory.

 In those areas where cell signal is available, even if weak, cell phone signal boosters help keep you connected.
-Whether in the city or countryside, they amplify your existing cell signal and deliver it even stronger inside.
+Whether in the city or countryside, they amplify your existing cell signal and improve indoor cellular coverage.
 You won’t have to deal with dropped calls, undelivered texts, or slow data in your house or while driving.

 Starlink satellite cellular is meant to keep you connected where terrestrial cell towers don’t reach or can’t be installed.
-While you won't be able to make calls or access the internet, you’ll be able to text from current dead zones that have a clear view of the sky, including territorial waters.
+While you won't be able to make calls or access the internet till 2025, you’ll be able to text from current dead zones that have a clear view of the sky, including territorial waters.
 Though, these signals will not be as strong as the ones provided by terrestrial towers.
 It’s suspected that they will be too weak to penetrate building materials and other obstacles.
+That’s where cellular boosters come in!

 Who Cell Signal Boosters Are For

-Starlink satellites will use T-Mobiles mid-band spectrum.
+Starlink satellites will use T-Mobile's mid-band spectrum.
 This means only T-Mobile subscribers will be able to benefit from this service.
 AT&T, Verizon, and other carrier users will not be able to connect to Starlink satellite-to-cellular.
+Though, AT&T is collaborating with AST SpaceMobile to provide satellite to cellular service.

 Cellular boosters, on the other hand, are compatible with all cellular providers.
 They can boost one carrier or multiple at the same time.
 If you struggle with poor cell service but don’t want to switch to T-Mobile, you should consider a cell phone signal booster.